OscarAstua29/SRE_PATH/LINUX/Readme_linux.md

 		echo -e "-------------------------------------------------------" >> $output_file
-Use command ctrl + o to write out the file
-Use command ctrl + x to exit
+Use command ctrl + o to write out the file and use command ctrl + x to exit

 ### Download the bash script file.